-papaya halwa has a very mild, slightly tangy and light taste, is best to serve as a after dinner delight.
+Papaya halwa is a delicious Indian dessert made with ripe or raw papaya, sugar, ghee, nuts and raisins.
+It has a very mild, slightly tangy and light taste.
+So it is best to serve as a after meal delight.
 This halwa can be prepared with raw, semi ripe or fully ripe papaya.
-But the taste of the halwa made with raw papaya is very different from the one made of ripe papaya.
+But the taste of the halwa made with raw papaya is very different from the one made with ripe papaya.

 To make this papaya halwa, papaya can be grated or puréed .
 If you have a food processor, grating becomes easier otherwise chopping and then pureeing the papaya is suggested.

 Using milk or milk products for this halwa may not be a good option as papaya may not be compatible with milk.
 If you want to make it a heavier dessert, you can add more nut meal while cooking the halwa.

 1. Rinse papaya well and grate it either in a food processer or using a hand grater.
 I got about 5 cups of papaya gratings.
 If you have lesser gratings then reduce all the ingredients in the recipe proportionately.